SteelRazor47/medusa-plugin-tolgee/README.md

 - **keys**: For each supported model, you can optionally specify which properties should be translatable.
 Otherwise all the core properties that make sense will be available by default.
 - **projectId**: Your Tolgee project ID, which you can find in the URL of your project dashboard on the Tolgee platform.
+- **ttl**: Expiration time for the in-memory cache used to deduplicate requests to Tolgee.
+- **rateLimit**: Customizable rate limiting.
+The default value is designed for the Tolgee free tier, consider raising it considerably if self-hosting.

 #### Set Environment Variables in Medusa